In Text Citations

 (18 U.S.C. § 2258)

-It is not always possible to find the name of a law, especially if the citation is to the codified version (published in the U.S. Code or one of the California codes).
-To cite a law (e.g. section of the USC or a California code) without a name, some authors simply include the legal citation – e.g. (18 U.S.C. § 2258) – in the text and omit the entry from the References list.
+It is not always possible to find the name of a law, especially if the citation is to the codified version (published in the U.S. Code or one of the California / state codes).
+To cite existing law without a name, often a section of the USC or a California code, some authors simply include the legal citation in the text, e.g. (18 U.S.C. § 2258), and omit the entry from the References list.

 Party v.
 Party, Legal Citation (Court abbreviation year)